gr33ndata/dmoz-urlclassifier/README.md

 DMOZ is the largest, most comprehensive human-edited directory of the Web.
 It was historically known as the Open Directory Project (ODP).
 It contains a categorized list of Web URLs.
 Their listings are updated on a monthly bases and published in [RDF files](http://rdf.dmoz.org/rdf/).

-In my [research project](http://tarekamr.appspot.com/msc/presentation), I work on classifying web-pages based on their URLs only, hence DMOZ dataset, is one of the datasets I used in my research.
+In my [research project](http://tarekamr.appspot.com/msc/presentation), I work on classifying web-pages based on their URLs only, hence DMOZ dataset is one of the datasets I use in my research.

 If you are going to download their RDF files, you can find to scripts here that are useful to you.